On Brolin's theorem over the quaternions: A quaternionic Brolin's theorem: the one slice preserving case

 \section{A quaternionic Brolin's theorem: the one slice preserving case}

-Let $\mathcal{P}_I$ be a polynomial with degree $d \geq 2$ and all coefficients in $\mathbb{C}_I$ but not all real.
+Let $\mathcal{P}_I$ be a polynomial with degree $d \geq 2$ and all coefficients in $\mathbb{C}_I$ but not all real, these kind of polynomials are called one slice preserving (see Definition \ref{ref5}).
 In this case the idea is to evaluate, at any $n$-th iterate, the symmetrized function.
 This means that for every $n$ we are making the following operation :

 Obviously, if the polynomial has real coefficients from the above formula we obtain $(\mathcal{P}^{n}_{I})^{2}=(\mathcal{P}^{n}_{I})^s$.
 Moreover, we can remark that in general the $g_n$ does not follow any iteration relation, i.e.